snostorm/node-clipper/README.md

 ## Project State

 The wrapper exposes a lot of useful functions of clipper library to node.js.
 The function "minimum" is an outstanding feature to compute the most inner point of complex polygons with inner and outer borders.
-It is very useful to get the perfect point for a placemark insede the polygon.
+It is very useful to get the perfect point for a placemark inside the polygon.

 ## Data structures